amd/ZenDNN-pytorch-plugin/README.md

 ```
 The default level of logs is **WARNING** for both cpp and python sources but can be overridden as discussed above.
 >NOTE: The log levels are the same as those provided by the python logging module.

+>INFO: Since all OPs implemented in zentorch are registered with torch using the TORCH_LIBRARY() and TORCH_LIBRARY_IMPL() macros in bindings, the PyTorch profiler can be used without any modifications to measure the op level performance.

 # 5. Contributing
 Any contribution to zentorch can be done by following the guidelines given [here](CONTRIBUTING.md).